rebutlerjr/rebutlerjr/README.md

 - 👀 I’m interested in JAVA
 - 🌱 I’m currently learning GITHUB
 - 💞️ I’m looking to collaborate on JAVA DEVELOPMENT
-- 📫 How to reach me rbutler@dtcc.edu
+- 📫 How to reach me rbutle29@dtcc.edu

 <!---
 rebutlerjr/rebutlerjr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.